heikadog/zml/zml.md

 1. lexiretriever (@lexiretriever.bsky.social) is an open zoophile.
 1. pollywolly (@pollywolly.bsky.social) is an open zoophile.
 1. Lynx (@zoopsies.bsky.social) is an open zoophile.
 1. titaniumgiest (@titaniumgiest.bsky.social) is an open zoophile.
-They replied to Soren about being in "the zoo community:" (<https://archive.today/aV5nU>).
+They replied to Orion about being in "the zoo community:" (<https://archive.today/aV5nU>).
 1. Maxxy (@opossophile.bsky.social) is an open zoophile.
 1. Anya (@anyakitty.bsky.social) is an open zoophile.
 1. Husky Kisses (@huskykisses.bsky.social) is an open zoophile.